 When thinking about the new lease standard, most people think about leases such as land, buildings, vehicles and equipment that are used in operations.
 These types of leases will need to be evaluated when implementing the new lease standard; however, there may be other contracts that are not commonly thought about.
 One such instance is the embedded lease, which may be found within service contracts paid on a monthly or other recurring basis.

-Under the new lease standard, a lease is a contract with an identified asset controlled by the lessee over the term of the contract.
-This means that service contracts, such as IT service contracts, supply, contracts, delivery contracts and many others, could contain a lease if there is an asset in control of the lessee that the service provider needs to provide the service.
+Under the new ASC 842 lease standard, a lease is a contract with an identified asset controlled by the lessee over the term of the contract.
+This means that service contracts, such as IT service contracts, supply, contracts, delivery contracts and many other operating agreements, could contain a lease if there is an asset in control of the lessee that the service provider needs to provide the service.

 Here’s how to start implementing the new lease standard now.